 Unfortunately, it's probably been about a decade since we've put them up; thanks to some renovations and redecorations in our family room, there's no longer anywhere to put them.
 I actually didn't know we still had them, assuming they'd been long sold off or perhaps damaged and lost in a basement flood a little over a decade ago.
-But much to my surprise, I rediscovered them this year, still as lovely and as majestic as I remembered them as a child.
+But much to my surprise, I rediscovered them a few years ago, still as lovely and as majestic as I remembered them as a child.
 It was truly like Christmas came early.

 Post a comment / write a review.